-Over the winter months I am endeavoring to explore different regions of Victoria each weekend, and catch up with a number of riders.
-Today I was planning on trying out some new climbs around the Bass Coast, and Gary Beazley offered to give up on any form of a sleep-in in order to meet me in Grantville at 6:30am.
-All during the week the weather threw everything at us, and it was a relief for there to finally be some good weather forecast with sun and virtually no wind forecast.
+Over the winter months I am endeavoring to explore different regions of Victoria each weekend.
+As a bonus I was hoping to catch up with a number of riders.
+Today I was planning on trying out some new climbs around the Bass Coast.
+Gary Beazley offered to give up on any form of a sleep-in in order to meet me in Grantville at 6:30 am.
+All during the week the weather threw everything at us, and it was a relief for there to finally be some good weather forecast.
+With sun and virtually no wind forecast.

 We cruised on and it was a shame that the roads were all wet.
-There are many great descents throughout Gippsland but the roads are quite technical and narrow and we erred on the side of caution and cruised down most of the descents throughout the ride.
+There are many great descents throughout Gippsland but the roads are quite technical and narrow.
+We erred on the side of caution and cruised down most of the descents throughout the ride.

 This is just a pleasant region to ride in, but its also tough.
 There’s very little flat sections, and horribly undulating throughout.

 Everywhere you rode there was beautiful country side and rolling hills as far as the eye could see.

 I soon learned that Gazza had an ulterior motive for riding out this way today.
 He wanted to take Instagram photos of all the funny town names.